-- Mask up: Halloween costumes make following this coronavirus precaution super-easy.
+- Mask up: Halloween costumes make following this coronavirus precaution super easy.

 - Keep face-to-face exposure to a minimum: If possible, trick-or-treat from a distance.
 Knock on doors and then retreat down the steps.
 The homeowner can toss treats to you instead of handing them over.
 The less close interaction you have with others, the lower your risk of infection.

 - Sanitize often: Keep some hand sanitizer with you at all times and soap up after touching germy surfaces, like doorknobs or communal treat baskets.
-It’s equally important for everyone to wash up once you get home, especially before digging into any treats.
+It’s equally important for everyone to wash up once they get home, especially before digging into any treats.